Your credit score can be a passport or an obstacle to a better lifestyle, which is why you may want to legally remove items from your credit report.

 If the information provider finds that the information was inaccurate, it must advise that fact to all three credit bureaus and request its removal.
 When done, the credit reporting bureau will report the results in writing to you and send you a new copy of your report if any items were corrected or removed.

 You can embark on DIY credit repair by ordering your three credit reports from AnnualCreditReport.com, a source of free credit reports authorized by the federal government.
 You need all three reports (one from each credit bureau, Experian, TransUnion, and Equifax) because creditors may report transactions to only one or two credit bureaus.

 After receiving the reports, review the four sections for errors:

 - Identification: Information identifying yourself, including your address, date of birth, and Social Security number.
 Incorrect information may be a tip-off that the report covers accounts that don’t belong to you.

 - Tradelines: This contains your account data, which includes your use of credit and your borrowing activity.
-The data includes account balances, payment history, and a collection account or charge-off.
+The data includes loan and credit account balances, payment history, and a collection account or charge-off.

 - Public records: Court information regarding adverse legal judgments, bankruptcies, liens, foreclosures, vehicle repos, and money owed for child support.

 - Inquiries: Hard inquiries are those you authorize a credit provider to make when you apply for a credit card or loan.
 These can lower your credit score.
 Unauthorized soft inquiries have no impact on your score.

 The hardest part of DIY credit repair is combing through your report data for accounts or account activity you don’t recognize, incorrectly reported negative credit file items (charge-offs, delinquencies, bankruptcies, etc.), and liens and judgments you have already paid.
 You also should check for hard inquiries you didn’t authorize.